Allergic Reaction (cont.)

-An allergy specialist (allergist) may be able to help you identify your triggers.
+An allergy specialist (allergist) may be able to help identify someone's triggers.
 Several different types of allergy tests are used to identify triggers.

 People with a history of serious or anaphylactic reactions may be prescribed an auto-injector, sometimes called a bee-sting kit.
 This contains a premeasured dose of epinephrine (EpiPen is one brand name).
-You carry this with you and inject yourself with medication immediately if you are exposed to a substance that causes you to have a severe allergic reaction.
+They carry this with them and inject themselves with medication immediately if they are exposed to a substance that causes them to have a severe allergic reaction.

 There is some evidence that breastfed infants are less likely to have allergies than bottle-fed infants.

 Patient Comments & Reviews

 What was the treatment for your allergic reaction?

 What were the symptoms and signs of your allergic reaction?

 Allergic Reaction - Experience

 Please describe your experience with an allergic reaction.

 Have any home remedies been effective for your allergic reaction(s)?